Making Cold Brew Coffee With the Primula Coffee Maker

 #2 Add Coffee to Filter

-As stated above, make sure to not overfill the filter.
-There is enough room between the edge of the filter and the edge of the carafe for coffee to spill out over the filter, so do not overfill.
+As stated above, do not overfill the filter.
+There is enough room between the edge of the filter and the edge of the carafe for coffee to spill out over the filter.

 #3 Place Filter in Carafe and Slowly Add Water

-Fill the carafe with water, by slowly pouring cold water over the coffee grounds.
-The reason for pouring slowly is you don’t want the grounds on the top to float up and escape the filter.
-That would create a mess and coffee grounds would slip into the brewed coffee.
+Fill the carafe with water by slowly pouring cold water over the coffee grounds.
+Pouring slowly is important because you don’t want the grounds on top to float up and escape the filter.
+That would create a mess, and coffee grounds would slip into the brewed coffee.

-Once the water is in the carafe, you can stir using a long spoon.
-This optional step will ensure that all the ground coffee is making contact with the water.
-Another option is to do a gentle rocking motion once the lid is secured.
+Once the water is in the carafe, stir using a long spoon.
+This optional step will ensure that all the ground coffee is in contact with the water.
+Once the lid is secured, you can also do a gentle rocking motion.

 Set the spoon attachment aside for now and secure the lid.